timofeysie/acknowledge/README.md

 ============

 This is a general code deposite for the homeless.
-Current code being added is Groovy code from the user guide, and Java core review code.
+Current code being added is Groovy code from the user guide, notes and code from the Java trail.

 Below is general usage examples for the markdown format: